Unlike previous generations, Gen Z isn’t just looking for a paycheck; they want employers that align with their personal values.

 In 2024, we hosted over 255 events with 8,000+ event attendees.
 These events included major events like:

-In addition to our annual engagement opportunities, we also offer smaller, more intimate engagement options such as:
+Alongside our larger engagement opportunities, we also provide smaller, more intimate engagement opportunities such as: